1986 National League Championship Series: Aftermath

 Like 1980, the Astros came up once again on the wrong end of a classic series.
 In all, four of the games in the NLCS came down to one run, and two runs decided a fifth game.
 The series featured a pair of extra-inning games that combined for a postseason record 10 innings of extra play.
-In 2011, Fangraphs named it the 6th best playoff series in MLB history.
-The Mets would win another classic series two weeks later when they beat the Boston Red Sox in seven games to win their second World Series in franchise history.
+Despite only going six games, Fangraphs, via a mathematical formula, named it the 6th best playoff series in MLB history in 2011.
+The Mets would win another instant-classic series a week and a half later when they beat the Boston Red Sox in seven games to win their second World Series in franchise history.

 During and years after the '86 NLCS, Mets players expressed belief that Astros' ace pitcher Mike Scott was illegally scuffing the ball during his Cy Young award winning season.
 In spring training of 1987, Gary Carter even stated the defending champion Mets had "unfinished business" when discussing Scott's performance against them in the NLCS.
 Scott performed well in 1987, posting 3.23 earned run average against a 16-13 record, but his strikeout rate fell from 10 strikeouts per 9 to 8.5.
-Scott posted a loss to the Mets twice in 1987, losing a pitcher's duel in April at New York and getting roughed up in a start in Houston July.
-Overall, the Mets were still one of the best teams in baseball in 1987, but finished three games behind the St. Louis Cardinals in the NL East, thus being unable to qualify for the postseason.
-In an MLB Network’s documentary about the 1986 season in 2011, Mike Scott finally admitted to "doctoring" the baseball during that season.
+Scott posted a loss to the Mets twice in 1987, losing a pitcher's duel in April at New York and getting roughed up in a start in Houston in July.
+Overall, the Mets were still one of the best teams in baseball in 1987, but finished three games behind the St. Louis Cardinals in the NL East, thus not qualifying for the postseason.
+In an MLB Network’s documentary about the 1986 season in 2011, Mike Scott finally admitted to "doctoring" the baseball during that season for the first time publicly.

 The Astros chances at a pennant and World Series slipped away in the subsequent seasons after 1986.
 Mike Scott continued to perform as one of the best pitchers in baseball until an arm injury in 1991 forced him to retire.
 Nolan Ryan left Houston after a contract dispute following the 1988 season and signed with the Texas Rangers, where he stayed until his retirement at the age of 46.
 Ryan returned to the Astros in 2014 as an executive adviser under owner Jim Crane, a position he held until 2019.
 The Astros did not make the postseason again until 1997.

+Game 6 would end up being the final MLB game that Keith Jackson would do play by play for ABC Sports.
+Jackson would continue to call various other sports for the network (most notably their college football telecasts) until his retirement after the 2006 Rose Bowl.